Vermonters value education, so it’s no surprise that we have the highest number of colleges per capita of any U.S. state.

 Student body: 601

-The most hands-on of Vermont’s Colleges, VTC provides valuable real-world skills to its students.
+The most hands-on of the Vermont State Colleges, VTC provides valuable real-world skills to its students.
 Based in idyllic and centrally located Randolph Center and with a Williston campus, students can earn degrees in everything from nursing to welding.
-A VTC degree is among the hottest in Vermont: the class of 2014 had a 96% job placement rate.
+A VTC degree is among the hottest in Vermont: the class of 2016 had a 100% job placement rate.

 Location: Randolph Center